digitalocean/terraform-digitalocean-glb-stack/README.md

 | `region_dns_records` | Create an `A` record for each regional LB using the first domain in `global_lb_config.domains[*].name`.                                                                                         | `bool`                                                 | `false` |    no    |
 | `regional_lb_config` | Map of arguments passed to **every** regional load balancer (forwarding rules, health‑checks, tags, etc.).
 See [DO LB docs](https://docs.digitalocean.com/products/networking/load-balancers/). | `any`                                                  | n/a     |  **yes** |
 | `global_lb_config`   | Map of arguments for the GLB (domains, health‑check, GLB settings, etc.).
 Must include exactly **one** item in `domains`.                                                                       | `any`                                                  | n/a     |  **yes** |

+# Support

+This Terraform module is provided as a reference implementation and must be fully tested in your own environment before using it in production.
+The Terraform Provider and its resources are supported, but this module itself is not officially supported.